Remember the infamous Brady Bunch? The hit series revolved around the trials and tribulations of two parents moving in, who had children of their own.

 Bring Your Ex-Partner and Current Partner into the Loop

-You should certainly work on trying to form a bond between your partner and your child, without forcing anything right away.
+You should certainly work on forming a bond between your partner and your child without forcing anything right away.

-It’s crucial to not only speak to your ex-partner about the upcoming move but also be sure to make your current partner know that this is not a replacement for your child.
+It’s crucial to speak to your ex-partner about the upcoming move and be sure to make your current partner know that this is not a replacement for your child.
 They will still have their mother or father in addition to your partner in their life moving forward.

 Keep a Sense of Normality

-Stated by moving company in Dallas, If you are moving within the same area, make sure you keep your child in the same school.
+As stated by NDMS, If you are moving within the same area, make sure you keep your child in the same school.
 Invite family and friends to come over, just as they did when you lived without your partner.

 This will help keep a familiar tone to your living situation for your child, and this will not make everything feel so intense, and the child will not dread this kind of change.

-The transition will be more comfortable and not feel like such a severe riff from tradition.
+The transition will be more comfortable without feeling like such a severe riff from tradition.

 You do not need to go through these experiences alone.
-This is just as much of a new situation for you as it is for your partner and child.
+This is just as much of a new situation for you as for your partner and child.